Strategy11/formidable-forms/readme.txt

 * New: Add time_ago=2 and time_ago=3 to created_at shortcode options.
 The number used here will determine how many time levels are shown, e.g. time_ago=1 will show “2 years”, time_ago=2 will show “2 years 3 months”, time_ago=3 will show "2 years 3 months 15 days”.
 * New: Allow time comparisons with NOW, e.g. [if x less_than="NOW"]Show this content[/if x]
 * New: Added author_link parameter to userID shortcode options.
 [25 show=author_link] will include a link to the WordPress author page.
 * New: Added frm_allow_date_mismatch hook to improve validation for certain date formats.
+This may be needed if you are using a custom format in your date fields that include non-English text.
 * New: Added greater than or equal to and less than or equal to filter to stats and graphs.
 * Improved: Added comma between values in text calculation when multiple values come from the same field.
-* Improved: Do not filter shortcodes submitted in entry when editing the entry.
-Process external shortcodes before replacing [input].
 * Improved: RTL indented sub-category styling for checkboxes and radio buttons.
 * Improved: Include the hidden Dropzone field inside the form instead of in the footer.
 * Improved: Remove entry div from the page after fadeout when deleting an entry.